Do you know how to become a successful blogger?

 Yeah, it’s true.
 People write about the same stuff over and over and over again.
 There’s no denying it, and there’s no stopping it.

 A lot of the same

 pineapples content out there already

 But guess what?
 It’s ok!

 As Jimmy Daly says, “do it better or do it differently.”

 It doesn’t matter if people have already written about what you want to write about.
-All that matters for your own blog is that you have your own angle and voice.
+All that matters for your own successful blogging is that you have your own angle and voice.

-After that, it’s ok if other people are still writing about the same stuff as you, or if tons of people still haven’t heard of your content yet.
-As long as you are writing for an audience who does like what you have to say, it’s all good.
+After that, it’s ok if other people are still writing about the same stuff as you, or if tons of people still haven’t heard of your blog yet.
+As long as you write for an audience who likes what you have to say, it’s all good.